weigao266/weigao266.github.io/content/publication/hgrn2/index.md

 ---
-title: 'Hgrn2: Gated linear rnns with state expansion'
+title: 'HGRN2: Gated Linear RNNs with State Expansion'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here